-Elephanta Caves Islands, is a network of 7 sculpted caves dating back to 5th to 8th centuries.
+Elephanta Caves Islands is a network of 7 sculpted caves dating back to the 5th to 8th centuries.
 Elephanta Caves are regarded as the abode of Lord Shiva.
-Gharapuri Island or Elephanta Caves Island is also known as the ‘city of Caves’.
-It spans an area of 16 square kilometers.
-Gharapuri Island is at a distance of 9 nautical miles in the sea of Oman, from the Gateway of India, Mumbai in India.
+Gharapuri Island or Elephanta Caves Island is also known as the ‘City of Caves’.
+It spans an area of approximately 16 square kilometers.
+Gharapuri Island is at a distance of around 10 kilometers distance from the Gateway of India, Mumbai in the Sea of Oman.

 Indian rock-cut art at Elephanta Island has found one of its most perfect expressions in the seven caves here.
-Especially, the huge high reliefs in the main cave needs special mention.
+Especially, the huge high reliefs in the main cave need special mention.

-Gharapuri Island Alias Elephanta Island is famous for the Elephenta Cave temples of seventh century dedicated to Lord Shiva.
-The Maheshamurti panel in which God Shiva is shown as the creator, the protector and the destroyer, is a rare sight to the eyes, which will make you spellbound.
+Gharapuri Island Alias Elephanta Island is famous for the Elephanta Cave temples of the seventh century dedicated to Lord Shiva.
+The Maheshamurti panel in which God Shiva is shown as the creator, the protector, and the destroyer, is a rare sight to the eyes, which will make you spellbound.
 You should visit this place at least ones in your lifetime.

 A word of caution, beware of the monkeys that snatch food or snacks from you.

 How Do I Go to Gharapuri Island Alias Elephanta Caves Island?

 Regular ferry services to Elephanta island caves are available.
 It takes an hour’s journey from Gateway of India, Mumbai.